 The most common types of waste generated by Apartment and HOA communities are:

-- Recyclable Waste Common recyclables are paper, glass, aluminum, and some plastics.
+- Recyclable waste includes paper, glass, aluminum, and some plastics.
 Communities dispose of their recyclables in their trash bins or designated recycle bins respectively, depending on how your city processes recyclable materials to comply with Assembly Bill 341.